-Policy Number: 2:002 Supersedes Policy Number: 2:002 Date: November 12, 1999 Dated: August 1, 1986 Subject: Research (Faculty, Staff and/or Student) Involving Human Subjects Initiating Authority: Vice President for Academic Affairs TBR Policy/Guideline Reference: Approved: President
+Policy Number: 2:002 Supersedes Policy Number: 2:002 Date: August 18, 2011 Dated: November 12, 1999 Subject: Research (Faculty, Staff and/or Student) Involving Human Subjects Mandatory Review Date: August 18, 2016 Initiating Authority: Provost TBR Policy/Guideline Reference: Approved: → (1000000000000000000000000000000000000 President: Signature on File

-Austin Peay State University, to include all faculty, staff, research associates or students conducting human research, shall comply with the policy for the protection of human subjects participating in activities as outlined in the Department of Health and Human Services (DHHS) rules and regulations (codified at 45 CFR 46).
+Austin Peay State University, to include all faculty, staff, research associates or students conducting research involving human subjects, shall comply with the policy for the protection of human subjects participating in activities as outlined in the Department of Health and Human Services (DHHS) rules and regulations (codified at 45 CFR 46).
 Furthermore, all persons conducting human research at or through Austin Peay State University shall comply with the policies and procedures regarding the inclusion of women, children, and minorities as participants in research involving human subjects.